your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 #### Traits

-_Fire Absorption_.
-Whenever the golem is subjected to fire damage, it takes no damage and instead regains a number of hit points equal to the fire damage dealt.
+- _**Fire Absorption.**_ Whenever the golem is subjected to fire damage, it takes no damage and instead regains a number of hit points equal to the fire damage dealt.
 - _**Immutable Form.**_ The golem is immune to any spell or effect that would alter its form.
 - _**Magic Resistance.**_ The golem has advantage on saving throws against spells and other magical effects.
 - _**Magic Weapons.**_ The golem's weapon attacks are magical.